clarin-eric/Resource-Availability-Status-API/README.md

+**Project code is frozen.
+A new project, based on Spring data JPA, is registered on github under the name [Curation Persistence API](https://github.com/clarin-eric/curation-persistence)**

 # Resource Availability Status Api

 Resource Availability Status API project, aka `RASA`, contains an abstract Java API (rasa-api) and currently one